cianof/SentimentAnalysisDeepLearning/README.md

 INSTALL REQUIREMENTS:
 pip install -r requirements.txt

-if any issues are encountered in the running of any of the notebooks please do not hesitate to contact me via cian.ferriter@ucdconnect.ie
+if any issues are encountered in the running of any of the notebooks or if you would like access to the existing trained models please do not hesitate to contact me via cian.ferriter@ucdconnect.ie